Brendan Steele

 Brendan Dean Steele (born April 5, 1983) is an American professional golfer.
 He played predominantly on the PGA Tour, where he had three tournament victories, prior to joining LIV Golf in 2023.

-Early years
+Early life and amateur career

-Born in Idyllwild, California, Steele played high school golf at Hemet High school and college golf at the University of California, Riverside, graduating in 2005.
+In 1983, Steele was born in Idyllwild, California.
+He played high school golf at Hemet High school.
+Steele attended the University of California, Riverside, where he played on the golf team, graduating in 2005.

 Professional career

 Steele turned professional in 2005 and played on the Golden State Tour in California, winning four times.
 He played on the Canadian Tour in 2006 and 2007, where his best finish was second at the 2006 Telus Edmonton Open.
 Steele began playing on the Nationwide Tour in 2008, and won the final event of the season in 2010, the Nationwide Tour Championship at Daniel Island.
 This win moved him from thirtieth to sixth on the money list and earned him a PGA Tour card for the 2011 season.

 PGA Tour

 On April 17, 2011, the week after the Masters, Steele notched his first PGA Tour win at the Valero Texas Open at San Antonio.
 He holed a 7 ft par-saving putt at the final hole to finish a stroke ahead of runners-up Kevin Chappell and Charley Hoffman.
 Steele was the third tour rookie to win in 2011, after Jhonattan Vegas (Bob Hope Classic) and Charl Schwartzel (Masters).
 In addition to a $1.1 million payday and a tour card until the end of 2013, Steele's victory earned invites to The Players Championship, Bridgestone Invitational, PGA Championship, and the next year's Masters; the win moved from 115th to 19th in the FedEx Cup standings.

 Over five years later on October 16, 2016, Steele won the Safeway Open in Napa, California, the first event of 2017 season.
 His winning score of 270 (−18) tied the tournament record for lowest score relative to par; he was one stroke ahead of runner-up Patton Kizzire for his second tour win.